 Many parents think that their children need to be able to sleep without night lights, radios or stuffed animals.
 The truth is that it’s much more important to get your child accustomed to sleeping in her own room.
 Especially if she’s used to sleeping with a sibling, allow her to sleep in a way that feels most comfortable to her.
 If this means leaving all the lights on, surrounding her bed in stuffed animals or leaving the radio on, let her do it.
 You can always help her transition away from these security blankets later.
 However, it is good to establish a good sleeping routine first.

 In the first few weeks after your child moves to her new room, she might run into your room or her sibling’s room in the middle of the night.
 This is perfectly normal.
 Rather than expecting her to sleep through the night by herself immediately, work on slowly transitioning her to independent sleeping.

 Beds with trundles can be especially useful in this regard.
 If your child has a nightmare, you can pull out the trundle bed and sleep with her for an hour or two.
 This keeps her in her own room but gives her a substantial sense of security that you can slowly wean her off of as she becomes more comfortable.

 Is your child afraid to sleep alone?
-I hope you found these tips for separating siblings into their own rooms and helping your children to sleep alone helpful.
+I hope you found these tips for separating siblings into their own rooms and helping your child sleep alone helpful.
 Did you kids share a room?
 Did you have any problems separating them and helping them sleep alone?